dartsim/dart/.github/ISSUE_TEMPLATE.md

 #### Environment

-* DART version: 6.3.0 / master
+* DART version: Select master / 6.3.0 / other (please specify)
-* OS name and version name(or number): Ubuntu 14.04 / Windows 10 / macOS Sierra
+* OS name and version name(or number): Select Ubuntu 14.04 / Windows 10 / macOS Sierra / other (please specify)
-* Compiler name and version number: GCC 4.8.5 / Clang 3.9.1
+* Compiler name and version number: Select GCC 4.8.5 / Clang 3.9.1 / other (please specify)

 #### Expected Behavior
 > Please describe the behavior you are expecting.